jacobslusser/ScintillaNET/README.md

 Compiled versions which are production ready can be downloaded from [NuGet](https://www.nuget.org/packages/jacobslusser.ScintillaNET) or the [Releases](https://github.com/jacobslusser/ScintillaNET/releases) page.

 For the latest and greatest you can build the [Master](https://github.com/jacobslusser/ScintillaNET/archive/master.zip) branch from source using Visual Studio 2015.

+### Related Projects

+A fairly vibrant ScintillaNET community exists here on GitHub.
+We specifically recommend you look at the following projects:

+- The [ScintillaNET.Demo](https://github.com/hgupta9/ScintillaNET.Demo) project to see ScintillaNET used in an easy to understand, well-documented text editor (thanks to @hgupta9)
+- The [ScintillaNET-Kitchen](https://github.com/uuf6429/ScintillaNET-Kitchen) project for seeing the effect of some of ScintillaNET's features in real time and generating boilerplate code for configuring styles (thanks to @uuf6429).

 ## Background